simonorzel26/llm-benchmarked-prompts/README.md

-This project is designed to test prompts and prompt returns specifically for web scraping purposes that target structured data (ld+json) and microdata.
+Test and create benchmarked tests for prompts and prompt returns in your application.
+Currently specifically for web scraping purposes that target structured data (ld+json) and microdata against the openai api using prompting.

 ## Installation